Who we are

 By reading on below, you can find out more detail about what data we collect and why, as well as how we look after it (the bottom line being that we will never share your personal data with any third party organisations).

 When someone visits yes.cymru we use a third party service, Google Analytics, to collect standard internet log information and details of visitor behaviour patterns.
 We do this to find out things such as the number of visitors to the various parts of the site.
 This information is only processed in a way which does not identify anyone.
 We do not make, and do not allow Google to make, any attempt to find out the identities of those visiting our website.

 Subscribers to our newsletter

 People who would like to receive our newsletter without becoming a member can sign up via our website.
 As part of the registration process for our e-newsletter, we collect the minimum of personal information, just your name, email address and the town you live.
-We use that information for a couple of reasons: to keep you up to date with our news, campaigns and ways you can get involved; to check our records are right and to check every now and then that you’re happy and satisfied.
+We use that information for a couple of reasons: to keep you up to date with news, campaigns, events and ways you can get involved; to check our records are right and to check every now and then that you’re happy and satisfied.
 We don’t rent or trade email lists with other organisations and businesses.

 All members will automatically receive our newsletter, so the above also applies to those joining YesCymru – you do not need to sign up for the newsletter separately.

 As part of the joining process for YesCymru, we collect the minimum information we need to process your application – your name, postal address and email address, as well as payment details (see below).
 We use these to keep you up to date with our news and campaigns (so that you know what your membership subscription is helping us to achieve) and ways you can get more involved.
-The main way that we will keep you informed is via our monthly newsletter which is delivered via MailChimp (see above).
+The main way that we will keep you informed is via our newsletter which is delivered via Nation Builder (see above).

 We will also use the data we collect to check our records are right and to check every now and then that you’re happy and satisfied.
 We don’t rent or trade email lists with other organisations and businesses.